Whether using an Agency or leveraging online resources, this Nanny Guide provides tools to

 - Do you stay in touch with children that have been in your care?
 This question is useful when you are looking to hire a long-term nanny.
-Good nannies, children develop close bonds to their caregivers.
-A nanny’s response shares if the nanny has a history of leaving families on good terms and if the nanny appreciates their connections and attachments with the children in their care.
+Good nannies’ children develop close bonds with their caregivers.
+A nanny’s response to this question shares if the nanny has a history of leaving families on good terms and if the nanny appreciates their connections and attachments with the children in their care.

 Questions about eligibility for the role, childcare education and training, childcare experience, and fit with the family will help you gain insights into the nanny’s character and skills.
 After asking some but likely not all these interview questions, you’ll have enough information to assess the nanny’s fit for the position.
 If you are interviewing several nannies, it will help to print out the questions and take notes as the nanny provides the answer.
 This will be a huge advantage as you review the nannies, especially if you interview 3-5 nannies in a single week.